gbadev-org/tonc/content/hardware.md

     - [Special graphic effects](gfx.html): mosaic, additive blend, fade to white/black.
 - Sound
     - 6 channels total
-    - 4 tone generators from the original GameBoy: 2 square wave, 1 general wave and one noise generator.
+    - 4 tone generators from the original Game Boy: 2 square wave, 1 general wave and one noise generator.
     - 2 'DirectSound' channels for playing samples and music.
 - Miscellaneous
     - 10 buttons (or [keys](keys.html)): 4-way directional pad, Select/Start, fire buttons A/B, shoulder buttons L/R.
     - 14 hardware interrupts.
     - 4-player multiplayer mode via a multiboot cable.
     - Optional infrared, solar and gyroscopic interfaces.
 Other interfaces have also been made by some.
-    - Main programming platforms: C/C++ and assembly, though there are tools for Pascal, Forth, LUA and others as well.
+    - Main programming platforms: C/C++ and assembly, though there are tools for Pascal, Forth, Lua and others as well.
 Easy to start with, yet hard to truly master.

 From a programming point of view, the GBA (or any other console for that matter) is totally different from a PC.
 There is no operating system, no messing with drivers and hardware incompatibilities; it's bits as far as the eye can see.
 Well, PCs are also just bits, but that's several layers down; on consoles it's just you, the CPU and memory.
 Basically, it's the [Real Programmer](http://www.catb.org/~esr/jargon/html/R/Real-Programmer.html)'s dream.

 To get anything done, you use <dfn>memory-mapped IO</dfn>.
 Specific areas of memory are mapped directly to hardware functions.
 In the first demo, for example, we will write the number `0x0403` to memory address `0400:0000h`.
 This tells the GBA to enable background 2 and set the graphics mode to 3.
-What this actually *means* is, of course, what this tutorial is for `:)`.
+What this actually *means* is, of course, what this tutorial is for <kbd>:)</kbd>.

 ### CPU {#ssec-cpu}